Cray-HPE/docs-csm/upgrade/1.5.2/README.md

 These clusters are automatically backed up every 24 hours, but taking a manual backup at this stage in the upgrade enables restoring from backup later in this process if needed.

-### NCN reboot
+### NCN Upgrade

+This step is neccessary so that nodes are using the correct images.
+If NCN are not upgraded into these images, then `cloudinit` would fail on the nodes the next time the nodes are rebuilt.
+The images that the nodes are being upgraded to were set in BSS during [Update NCN images](../1.5.2/README.md#update-ncn-images).
+If the NCN nodes are not upgraded now, then any node reboot will cause the node to be booted into this new image which is not following the proper upgrade procedure which could cause problems.

-This is an optional step but is strongly recommended.
-As each patch release includes updated container images that may contain CVE fixes, it is recommended to reboot each NCN to refresh cached container images.
-For detailed instructions on how to gracefully reboot each NCN, refer to [Reboot NCNs](../../operations/node_management/Reboot_NCNs.md).
+Additionally, each patch release includes updated container images that may contain CVE fixes, rebuilding each NCN will refresh cached container images.
+For instructions on how to upgrade NCNs for this patch release, refer to [Upgrade NCN during CSM `1.5.2` patch](./Upgrade_NCN_images.md).

 ### Configure E1000 node and Redfish Exporter for SMART data